Now Reading

 If the sextortionist hasn’t done so already, they are going to search your information using the details you have already given them, such as your name, city, etc. and find your other accounts to potentially expose you on.

-Your friend’s list is their golden apple: if you make sure that isn’t visible to the public, amongst other information, you have a stronger shot of not getting exposed to your friends and family.
+Your friend’s list is their golden apple: if you make sure that isn’t visible to the public, amongst other private information, you have a stronger shot of not getting exposed to your friends and family.

 Lastly, seek out as much help as you can.
 Keeping law enforcement informed about your situation is vital.
 As well as having a sextortion and blackmail expert assist with your case.